What are the Most Common Types of Truck Accidents?

 Ever since motor vehicles became the primary mode of transportation — and thanks to the advances in shipping and logistics in the 20th century — trucks have become a staple of American roads.
 They are one of the most essential vehicles to keep the economy running.
 From primary resources like food or materials to consumer goods and services, 80% of all merchandise in the US is moved by truck.

 Having said that, working in the trucking industry is one of the most dangerous professions in the world.
 Not only for truck drivers but for average passenger cars as well.
 According to the Federal Motor Carrier Safety Administration (FMCSA), 69% of all truck crashes led to fatal injuries and involved one or more tractor-trailers in the accident.

 There are many causes for truck accidents, yet we can classify them into three broad categories:

 It is the main cause of accidents involving trucks across the country.
 It includes factors such as fatigued drivers, driving under the influence (DUI), speeding, distracted driving, and pressure from the truck company.

 While it is one of the most reported causes for accidents by drivers themselves, it is not the primary cause, according to the FMCSA.
 Only 2% of accidents that occurred were caused by an equipment malfunction while driver error, like truck brake failure, was found in at least 32% of reported truck accidents.

 Bad weather, poor road conditions, and dangerous routes are also prominent causes of truck accidents in America.

 Common Types of Truck Accidents

 Have you or your loved ones been injured in a truck accident?
 We are here to help you.
-Our expert team of truck accident attorneys will walk you through the personal injury claiming process and handle all the legal matters for you.
+Our experienced truck accident attorneys in California will walk you through the personal injury claim process from various types of truck accidents and handle all the legal matters for you.